 It is unclear to the commission what Orica Australia's 'particular vagaries of the market' statement means.
-As stated, the purpose of the commission in making adjustments is to ensure that the benchmark price reflects what a competitive price would be in Russia.
+As stated, the purpose of making adjustments is to ensure that the benchmark price reflects what a competitive price would be in Russia.

-Orica Australia also claimed that the commission did not make a deduction for the GET in continuation inquiry 312 and it was hard to reconcile the reasons for deduction in this instance.^{95,96}
+Orica Australia also claimed that the commission did not make a deduction for the GET in continuation inquiry 312 and it was hard to reconcile the reasons for deduction in this instance.^{131,132}

 The commission addressed this concern of Orica Australia in both REP 565 and in its submission to the ADRP.
 REP 312 noted that the German border price used as a benchmark was inclusive of transport costs and taxes and that an adjustment was necessary.
 In REP 312, the commission deducted from the benchmark a cost of export for Russian gas to the German border of US\$3.50 per metric million British thermal units (mmBTU).
-The basis of this deduction was an Oxford Institute for Energy Studies estimate.
-The purpose of the deduction was to bring the German border price back to a Russian gas wellhead price, which is the same 'netback' methodology, applied in this inquiry.97 REP 312 did not consider any further granular information in relation to the nature of these export costs, nor did the Oxford Institute for Energy Studies report provide further details of the nature of the US\$3.50 per mmBTU export cost.
-The commission considers that it has more detailed, contemporaneous and relevant information to assess the adjustments required to the benchmark in this inquiry.
-Further, the US\$3.50 per mmBTU export cost deducted in continuation inquiry 312 was larger than the deductions made in REP 565, which were inclusive of the GET.
+The basis of this deduction was an OIES estimate.
+The purpose of the deduction was to bring the German border price back to a Russian gas wellhead price, which is the same 'netback' methodology applied in this inquiry.133 REP 312 did not consider any further granular information in relation to the nature of these export costs, nor did the OIES report provide further details of the nature of the US\$3.50 per mmBTU export cost.
+The commission considers that in this inquiry it has more detailed, contemporaneous and relevant information to assess the adjustments required to the benchmark.
+Further, the US\$3.50 per mmBTU export cost deducted in continuation inquiry 312 was larger than the deductions made in REP 565, which were inclusive of the GET.134